MedPath

 Maximal tolerated doseFrom the beginning of the treatment until two months after the treatment.

-A dose-limiting toxicity (DLT) was defined as grade 3 neurological toxicities (e.g. chemical meningitis) or other grade 4 toxicity.
-If more than two patients experienced a DLT, that level was considered too toxic.
-The maximal tolerated dose (MTD) was exceeded and an additional three patients should be treated at the next lower dose level.
-The MTD was defined as the dose where 0/3 or 1/6 patients experienced a DLT with at least two patients encountering DLT at the higher dose.
+DLT was defined as Grade 3 neurological toxicities (e.g., chemical meningitis) or any Grade 4 toxicity.
+If DLT occurred in more than two patients at a given dose level, that dose level was deemed intolerable, and the maximal tolerated dose (MTD) was exceeded.
+In such cases, an additional three patients were treated at the next lower dose level.
+The MTD was defined as the dose level at which 0/3 or 1/6 patients experienced DLT, given that at least two patients experiencing DLT at the higher dose.

 Secondary Outcome Measures